 Another reason why several candidates and former staffs have condemned the IELTS test in Nigeria, is the usefulness of the result.
 They had previously claimed that the exams is flawed making it difficult to get a high band score that would be acceptable.
 Many have also said that the usefulness of the result is questionable.
 They base their stand on the fact that the IELTS test result only last for two years before it becomes unusable.

-Due to the strict Immigration law of most first world countries, it is most times difficult to complete the Immigration process within that two years span that the result is billed to last.
+Due to the strict Immigration law of most developed countries, it is most times difficult to complete the Immigration process within that two years span that the result is billed to last.
 If a Nigerian Immigrant cannot complete his immigration process before this two years span elapse, his English competence would be tested again.

 Many people are of the opinion that this structure is wrong and unfair to the candidate.
 They further asked the bugging question about the necessity of the test in the first place.
 Several candidates have come out to ask why one would take an English Language proficiency test, pass it and be made to rewrite it two years later.
 The pending question that arose from this decision is that, if one is certified as proficient in the English Language, does the person become non proficient after two years?.